adamposledni/mindsphere-sdk-dotnet/README.md

 This project was started on my own initiative.
 I am still a student and I am trying my best to develop useful solution for the absence of .NET SDK.
 Of course, any help is more than welcome.

-My goal is to develop SDK that provides at least same features as [MindSphere SDK for Node.js](https://developer.mindsphere.io/resources/mindsphere-sdk-node/index.html).
+My goal is to develop SDK similar to [MindSphere SDK for Node.js](https://developer.mindsphere.io/resources/mindsphere-sdk-node/index.html).

 ## What is ready?
 Following features are implemented for now (in some cases few more changes are needed).